contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 What does the 2021 modulation mean?

 The STF restricted the retroactive effects of the thesis.
 The rule: the thesis applies mandatorily from 03.15.2017 (the date of the ruling) for everyone.
-But only taxpayers that ALREADY had a lawsuit filed by that date can recover PIS/COFINS paid earlier (retroactivity of 5 years from filing).
+But only taxpayers that ALREADY had a lawsuit or administrative proceeding filed by that date can recover PIS/COFINS paid earlier (retroactivity of 5 years from filing).
 Those who filed later have only a prospective right, from the date of the ruling.

 My company did not file by 03.15.2017.
 Can I still use the thesis?